 FRIDAY FITNESS AND HEALTH.
 Let’s talk about the whole family.

 Bryant and I are trying to figure out how to live a healthy and balanced life.
 And how to cultivate a healthy mentality in our home.
 We’ve noticed that the scales were tipping towards a high-sugar household, since our move to Utah.
-For whatever reason, we we’ve been consuming a lot of sugar!
-And it was affected the children.
+For whatever reason, we started consuming a lot of sugar.
+And it was affecting the children.